Living On Campus

 • If only one spouse is a student, the entire cost of the room will be charged to the account of that spouse.
 If both spouses are a student, half the cost of the room will be charged to the account of each spouse.

-• If a married couple would like to request to have the meal plan requirement waived, they will need to reach out to the Dean of Students Office to make that request.
+• If a married couple would like to request to have the meal plan requirement waived, they will need to reach out to the Wellbeing & Accessibility Office to make that request.

 • If the couple wishes to provide their own bed, it will be allowed and the college’s beds will be put in storage.
 Waterbeds are not allowed.
 No other college furniture will be allowed to be moved out of the room.